Staff Bios & Contact Information

 Coming soon

 My Name is Kurstyn.
-I have a bachelor’s and master’s degree in social work.
-I have worked in the social services field all of my career.
-I chose social services as a career, to educate people and let them know that with knowledge and behavior change, you can be the product of your efforts in life and not the product of where you have been.
-I love sports, especially football and baseball.
-In my free time, I enjoy traveling and being with my family.
-I love to laugh and read.
-I love summer weather and nature walks.
-I have a 1-year-old Shitzu named Chachi.
+I have a bachelor’s and master’s degree in social work and have over a decade of experience in the social services field at both the local and state government level.
+I chose a career in social services to educate people and let them know that with knowledge and behavior change, you can be the product of your efforts in life and not the product of where you have been.
+The favorite part of my job is collaborating with community members, educators, and families to positively impact the day-to-day lives of children and families.
+I enjoy knowing that my dedication to my clients in connecting them with essential resources, and demonstrating the important role of a social worker, can induce hope within the family and create happier and healthier lives.

 Hello!
 I’m Katie Fries, the library assistant with the American Indian Resource Library.
 I hold a master’s degree in library and information science from the University of Washington, where my studies focused on school librarianship and youth resources.
 I arrived at this profession after a twenty-year career in journalism, where I was a staff and freelance writer for various print and online publications.
 My interest in this field stems from the same place as my love for writing: the opportunity to tell, share, and preserve stories.
 To this end, I draw on the whole of my experiences in publishing, journalism, and librarianship to serve children and teens in library spaces.
 I’m excited to bring these skills to Seattle Public Schools and the American Indian Resource Library.